 No one really knows what their doing.
 But hey if you do know what you’re doing or where you’re going, go for it with everything you’ve got.
 I have a lot of friends in their twenties who are still not really sure what they’re doing.
 So much pressure is put on us to pick a lifelong career at 17.
 You can change your mind.
 Repeatedly if you want.
 If you’re not sure what you want to do look at doing a general degree like Arts or Business which open up a lot of Post-grad doors.
 The only thing I would say to you is if you’re not sure don’t shut down and do nothing.

 There you go.
 A little bit of a rambling, personal post but I hope it’s of help to some of you.
 Another thing to say is that since going to college I’ve never once been asked what I got on my Leaving Cert.
 In fact I’m kinda struggling to remember what points I got right now.
 The L.C and school in general really is just a stepping stone.
 There is so much better to come.
-I will leave you with this little wisdom, don’t ever let someone convince you that you might not be able to or you’re aiming too high.
+I will leave you with this little wisdom, don’t ever let someone convince you that you might not be able to or tell you that you’re aiming too high.

 Is there anything that you wish your Guidance Counsellor had a better answer for?